-Following the video, Catie discussed the planning process being utilized, background for the project, and past efforts including the 2011 Master Plan.
-She explained how current efforts are informed by previous community engagement of the past as well as two HCDA/PBR HAWAII convened Open House sessions and Park Peek event held in 2014.

-public input solicited during the 2014 Open House sessions Parks Peek event, an For the planning process, from August to December 2014 research was conducted, information was gathered, and ideas were generated.
+- Following the video, Catie discussed the planning process being utilized, background for the project, and past efforts including the 2011 Master Plan. - o She explained how current efforts are informed by previous community engagement of the past as well as two HCDA/PBR HAWAII convened Open House sessions and Park Peek event held in 2014. - public input solicited during the 2014 Open House sessions Parks Peek event, an For the planning process, from August to December 2014 research was conducted, information was gathered, and ideas were generated.
 In addition to on-line tool (http://kakaakomakaiparks.mindmixer.com/) engaged more than 2,000 people. С

-1001 Bakhop Street ASB Tower, Suite 650 Honololui, Hawari 96813-3484 Tel: (808) 521-5631 Fax: (808) 224-1402 Fax: (808) 224-1402
+1 Bishop Street 3 Tower, Suite 650 oolulu, Hawaii 96813-3484 (808) 521-5631 (808) 522-1472